Banjo: Five-string banjo

 Frederick Delius wrote for a banjo in his opera Koanga.

 Ernst Krenek includes two banjos in his Kleine Symphonie (Little Symphony).

 Kurt Weill has a banjo in his opera The Rise and Fall of the City of Mahagonny.

 Viktor Ullmann included a tenor banjo part in his Piano Concerto (op.
 25).

+Virgil Thomson includes a banjo in his orchestral music to accompany the film The Plow That Broke the Plains (1936).

 Four-string banjos

 The four-string plectrum banjo is a standard banjo without the short drone string.
 It usually has 22 frets on the neck and a scale length of 26 to 28 inches, and was originally tuned C3 G3 B3 D4.
 It can also be tuned like the top four strings of a guitar, which is known as "Chicago tuning".
 As the name suggests, it is usually played with a guitar-style pick (that is, a single one held between thumb and forefinger), unlike the five-string banjo, which is either played with a thumbpick and two fingerpicks, or with bare fingers.
 The plectrum banjo evolved out of the five-string banjo, to cater to styles of music involving strummed chords.
 The plectrum is also featured in many early jazz recordings and arrangements.

-Four-string banjos can be used for chordal accompaniment (as in early jazz), for single-string melody playing (as in Irish traditional music), in "chord melody" style (a succession of chords in which the highest notes carry the melody), in tremolo style (both on chords and single strings), and a mixed technique called duo style that combines single-string tremolo and rhythm chords.
+Four-string banjos can be used for chordal accompaniment (as in early jazz), for single-string melody playing (as in Irish traditional music), in "chord melody" style (a succession of chords in which the highest notes carry the melody), in tremolo style (both on chords and single strings), and a mixed technique called "duo style" that combines single-string tremolo and rhythm chords.

 Four-string banjos are used from time to time in musical theater.
 Examples include: Hello, Dolly!, Mame, Chicago, Cabaret, Oklahoma!, Half a Sixpence, Annie, Barnum, The Threepenny Opera, Monty Python's Spamalot, and countless others.
 Joe Raposo had used it variably in the imaginative seven-piece orchestration for the long-running TV show Sesame Street, and has sometimes had it overdubbed with itself or an electric guitar.
 The banjo is still (albeit rarely) in use in the show's arrangement currently.